jmatss/lang/README.md

 ### `@ptr_sub(ptr: {T}, amount: u32) -> {T}`
 Subtracts the value of the second parameter `amount` times the size of the type `T` to the pointer `ptr`.

-### `@format(format: std::StringView, ...) -> std::String`
+### `@format(format: std::string::StringView, ...) -> std::string::String`
-The first argument of the `format` call is a `std::StringView` and the rest of the arguments (variadic) are the arguments to the given format string literal.
-Currently the rest of the arguments must either be `std::StringView`s or primitives.
-In the future it would make sense to allow anything that can be turned into a `std::StringView` or `std::String` (probably enforces through a trait).
+The first argument of the `format` call is a `StringView` and the rest of the arguments (variadic) are the arguments to the given format string literal.
+Currently the rest of the arguments must either be `StringView`s or primitives.
+In the future it would make sense to allow anything that can be turned into a `StringView` or `String` (probably enforces through a trait).
 All `{}` found in the `format` string literal will be replace with the arguments to the function in sequential order.

 For example:
 ```
 @format("abc{}def{}", 123, 456)
 ```
-would result in a `std::String` containing the string "abc123def456".
+would result in a `std::string::String` containing the string "abc123def456".

 ### `@array(init_value: T, dimension: u32) -> [T: _]`
 Creates a instance of an array with the specified length `dimension` and all values initialized to the value `init_value`.